 The politics of hemp in the USA

-Currently in the USA, it is illegal to grow hemp, though ironically the United States is one of the largest importers of hemp products.
+Currently in the USA, it is currently illegal to grow hemp, though ironically the United States is one of the largest importers of hemp products.
 Many states are working on legislation to allow the production of industrial hemp and are making progress.
 In the 2012 elections, it JUST became legal to grow hemp in Colorado and Washington.
 We are on a new horizon now and it will be interesting to see if states legalizing hemp will prevail over Federal regulation against it.
 It will also be interesting to see how long or short it may take to build the infrastructure to grow, process, and manufacture finished hemp products.

 The US is the only industrialized nation that does not allow hemp production.
 All hemp fabric must therefore be imported.